-The funded status of the 100 largest corporate defined benefit pension plans improved by $30 billion during January as measured by the Milliman 100 Pension Funding Index (PFI).
-The deficit declined to $434 billion from $464 billion at the end of December 2011, primarily due to January’s strong investment gains.
-The benchmark corporate bond interest rates used to value pension liabilities remained flat in January.
-As of January 31, the funded ratio increased to 74.2%, up from 72.4% at the end of December 2011.
+The funded status of the 100 largest corporate defined benefit pension plans improved by $106 billion during January as measured by the Milliman 100 Pension Funding Index (PFI).
+This was the second largest monthly funded status improvement in the 12-year history of the Milliman 100 PFI.
+The $74 billion funded status decline in 2012 was wiped out and bettered by $32 billion.
+The deficit was reduced to $305 billion from $411 billion at the end of December 2012, primarily due to the rise in the benchmark corporate bond interest rates used to value pension liabilities.
+In addition, strong January investment gains also helped to power the funded ratio to 81.7%, up from 76.5% at the end of December 2012.

 Read the latest Pension Funding Index »